flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 The second one was some sort of a 'test card' that was used to properly adjust the IPD dial and the focus slider.

-The third one asked the user if they would like to be remained to take a break every thirty minutes.
+The third one asked the user if they would like to be reminded to take a break every thirty minutes.

 {.close-float}

-The first and third screen were often customised to fit the game's theme.
+The first and third screens were often customised to fit the game's theme.

 I don't think Nintendo dictated rules like this anymore until the release of the [Wii](wii#return-to-home).

 ## Anti-Piracy and Homebrew

-The fact that Nintendo created yet-another variation of the Game Pak allowed them to retain control of distribution.
+The fact that Nintendo created yet another variation of the Game Pak allowed them to retain control of distribution.
 Although, since this console never took off, bootleggers probably didn't even bother.

-Apart from that, there are no copy protection or region-locking mechanism implemented in this console.
+Apart from that, there are no copy protection or region-locking mechanisms implemented in this console.
 Games imported from America and Japan will work on either console.
 Also, assuming someone would be willing to manufacture their own Game Paks, Homebrew is also possible.

 The last time I checked, [Flash carts](game-boy-advance#flashcarts) were theoretically possible but only two reached commercialisation, the 'FlashBoy Plus' and the 'Hyperflash32' (I'm not on commission! but I thought it's worth the mention).